 Should Women be Pastors and Elders?

 Biblically, women are not supposed to be pastors or elders in the Christian church.
-Many may not like that answer, but it is, I believe, an accurate representation of the biblical standard.
-You make the decision after reading this paper.
+Many may not like that answer; but it is, I believe, an accurate representation of the biblical standard.
+You make the decision after reading this article.

 First of all, women are under-appreciated and under-utilized in the church.
 There are many gifted women who might very well do a better job at preaching and teaching than many men.
 However, it isn't gifting that is the issue but God's order and calling.
 What does the Bible say?
 We cannot come to God's word with a social agenda and make it fit our wants.
 Instead, we must change and adapt to what it says.

 In the beginning God created the heavens and the earth, the garden of Eden, and Adam and Eve.
 He put Adam in the garden and gave him the authority to name all the animals.
 Afterwards, God made Eve as a helper to Adam.1 This is an important concept because Paul refers to the order of creation in his epistle to Timothy when he discusses the relationship between men and women in the church context.
 Let's take a look.

 This passage has several interesting areas of discussion.
 At the very least, there is an authority structure set up by God.
 The woman is not to have authority over the man in the church context, but this does not extend to the political/economic world.
 In the Old Testament Deborah was a judge in Israel over men.
 Also, in the New Testament, Phoebe played an important role in the church at Cenchrea (Romans 16).
 There is no doubt that women supported Paul in many areas and were great helpers in the church (Acts 2:17; 18:24-26; 21:8-9).
 But what Paul is speaking of in 1 Tim.
 2 is the relationship between men and women in the church structure--not in a social or political context.